Timothy Stoen: Concerned Relatives

 Meanwhile, in San Francisco, the Stoens and other relatives of Jonestown members began attending meetings at the home of Jeannie Mills.
 Calling themselves the "Concerned Relatives", the group began sharing details of their grievances with the Temple, interviewed Temple defectors, and reviewed shortwave radio transcripts of communications between Jonestown and the Temple's San Francisco headquarters.
-Temple surveillance teams, aware of these meetings, checked license plates in front of Mills' house to determine the identity of their "enemies."
-Stoen's addition to the group was vital because of his knowledge of Temple operations, his letter-writing campaigns to the Secretary of State and the Guyanese government, and his travels to Washington, D.C. to lobby for a federal investigation.
+Temple surveillance teams, aware of these meetings, checked licence plates in front of Mills' house to determine the identity of their "enemies."
+Stoen's addition to the group was vital because of his knowledge of Temple operations, his letter-writing campaigns to the Secretary of State and the Guyanese government, and his trips to Washington, D.C. to lobby for a federal investigation.
 Stoen became the Concerned Relatives' primary legal representative and filed four court actions against the Temple and its leadership on November 18, 1978, on the group's behalf.

 In November 1977, an order was issued in a San Francisco court granting custody of John to his mother, Grace.
 The court order meant that Jones could not return to the U.S. without facing contempt proceedings for failing to turn over the child; it also meant Jones could never let the child leave Jonestown.

-In January 1978, Stoen traveled to Georgetown in an unsuccessful bid to take custody of the child.
+In January 1978, Stoen travelled to Georgetown in an unsuccessful bid to take custody of the child.
 A Guyanese judge recused himself from the case because his life had been threatened, and the new judge had to restart the process from the beginning.
 A Guyanese official approached Stoen and told him to leave immediately one week before his visa expired.
 While at the airport, three Temple members surrounded Stoen and threatened his life unless he dropped his legal action.
 Although Stoen wanted to travel to Jonestown to retrieve John, he thought "if I went back, I thought I would probably be a corpse within thirty days."

 After Stoen returned to Washington in January 1978, he visited with nine members of Congress, including U.S. Representative Leo Ryan of California.
 The Temple, likewise, sent members to visit eight of the nine Congressman in order to discredit Stoen.
 Stoen also wrote a white paper to Congress that stated how Jones was illegally holding his son.
 The white paper claimed that any action by the Guyanese military to retrieve the child could result in harm to John or others, and insisted that members of Congress write Guyanese Prime Minister Forbes Burnham to take action.
 Ryan wrote such a letter on Stoen's behalf.
-Several other congressmen also wrote Burnham about Stoen's concerns.
+Several other congressmen also wrote to Burnham about Stoen's concerns.

-At the end of January 1978, Stoen and fellow Concerned Relative Steven Katsaris met with State Department officials.
-Insisting that Jones' mental condition was deteriorating and that he was suffering from "paranoid megalomania", Stoen urged that the State Department move Guyana to "speedily enforce" the custody order that the Stoens had won.
+At the end of January 1978, Stoen and fellow Concerned Relative Steven Katsaris met State Department officials.
+They insisted that Jones' mental condition was deteriorating and that he was suffering from "paranoid megalomania".
+Stoen urged the State Department to request officially that Guyana "speedily enforce" the custody order that the Stoens had won.